voiceittech/voiceit3-web-sdk/README.md

 <a name="task"></a>
 #### Creating a Task
 The backend module must be inititialized only once.
-To handle a task for any user, a new voiceItBackEnd.task instance must be created.
-This will initialize a task for a specific user, in a specific web session:
+To handle a task for any user, a new voiceItBackEnd.task instance must be created:
 ```
 var task = new voiceItBackEnd.task({
     sessionID: "SESSION_ID,